-Each Medtronic shareholder of record at the close of business on October 11, 2022, is entitled to one vote for each share then held.
-As of August 5, 2022, 1,329,683,051 Medtronic ordinary shares (par value US \$0.0001 each) were outstanding and entitled to vote.
+Each Medtronic shareholder of record at the close of business on August 25, 2023, is entitled to one vote for each share then held.
+As of August 7, 2023, 1,331,155,746 Medtronic ordinary shares (par value US \$0.0001 each) were outstanding and entitled to vote.

-At the 2022 Annual General Meeting, the inspector of election appointed by the Board of Directors for the meeting will determine the presence of a quorum and tabulate the results of shareholder voting.
-As provided by the Company's Articles of Association, one or more shareholders present in person or by proxy holding not less than a majority of the issued and outstanding shares of Medtronic entitled to vote at the meeting will constitute a quorum.
+At the 2023 Annual General Meeting, the inspector of election appointed by the Board of Directors for the meeting will determine the presence of a quorum and tabulate the results of shareholder voting.
+As provided by the Company's Articles of Association, one or more shareholders present in person or by proxy holding not less than a majority of the issued and outstanding shares of

+Medtronic entitled to vote at the meeting will constitute a quorum.
 The inspector of election intends to treat as "present" for these purposes shareholders who have submitted properly executed and transmitted proxies even if marked "abstain" as to some matters.
 The inspector will also treat as "present" shares held in "street name" by brokers that are voted on at least one proposal to come before the meeting.
+If a quorum is not present, we may propose to adjourn the Annual General Meeting and reconvene at a later date.

-Adoption of proposals 1, 2, 3, 4, and 6 will require the affirmative vote of a majority of the votes cast by the holders of ordinary shares represented at the Annual General Meeting in person or by proxy, and adoption of Proposal 5 will require the affirmative vote of 75% of the votes cast by holders of ordinary shares represented at the Annual General Meeting in person or by proxy.
+Adoption of proposals 1, 2, 3, 4, 5 and 7 will require the affirmative vote of a majority of the votes cast by the holders of ordinary shares represented at the Annual General Meeting in person or by proxy, and adoption of Proposal 6 will require the affirmative vote of 75% of the votes cast by holders of ordinary shares represented at the Annual General Meeting in person or by proxy.